 Learning how to sell is one of the most powerful things you can do to create a successful coaching business.
 In fact, selling has been described as the most important thing a coach does, even more than the actual time spent in coaching sessions with clients.
 According to Carsten Schnier at www.lifecoachhub.com, “…with any business, it is necessary to sell your services…and close the deal.
 Asking the right questions is important, but not asking the questions…is simply wrong and won’t do you any good, nor will it benefit your customer.
 If you can’t sell, how do you intend to make money?”

 Some coaches come into the field with professional expertise or a natural aptitude for sales, and they don’t have any problem with getting potential clients to commit to and pay for services – this paper is not aimed at them.
-For those who are out of their league with sales or have had too many free “discovery calls” that rarely lead to paying clients, the information presented here will first identify and transform some of the common objections coaches have to learning an effective sales process.
+For those who are out of their league with sales or have had too many free “discovery calls” that rarely lead to paying clients, the information presented here will first identify and transform some of the common objections coaches have to learn an effective sales process.
 Then it will outline a simple and general sales flow derived from the expertise of both successful professional salespeople and researchers who study the psychology of selling and buying.
-The aim of this paper is to distill a useful sales structure for coaches that will help you close deals, get clients, and create a sustainable business doing what you love – helping people.
+This paper aims to distill a useful sales structure for coaches that will help you close deals, get clients, and create a sustainable business doing what you love – helping people.

 Overcoming Your Own Objections

-If you’re harbouring some unsavoury stereotypes about what kind of person does sales, it may be challenging for you to embrace this aspect of business building.
+If you’re harboring some unsavory stereotypes about what kind of person does sales, it may be challenging for you to embrace this aspect of business building.
 To begin to transform what “sales” means to you, consider talking to people you know, like, respect…and whom you know are good at sales.
-Have conversations with people who have maintained their ethics, integrity, and humour whilst supporting their families in a sales role.
-Make a conscious effort to notice their good qualities, and the good things they’ve been able to do by creating sales opportunities that benefited both the seller and the buyer.
+Have conversations with people who have maintained their ethics, integrity, and humor whilst supporting their families in a sales role.
+Make a conscious effort to notice their good qualities and the good things they’ve been able to do by creating sales opportunities that benefited both the seller and the buyer.